Vision Insurance Primer

 Most vision insurance plans cover eyeglasses or contact lenses, but not both.

-basic lens options.
+Vision insurance coverage for eyeglass lenses is usually a set benefit or discounted amount for basic lens options.
 Basic lens options may include ultraviolet coating, blended invisible bifocals, or photosensitive glass lenses.

-optional lenses and coatings, such as scratch-resistant coating, high-index (thinner and lighter) lenses, or standard or premium progressive lenses.
+These plans also include a schedule of benefits for optional lenses and coatings, such as scratch-resistant coating, high-index (thinner and lighter) lenses, or standard or premium progressive lenses.
 These optional lenses and treatments (also called add-ons) are expensive and can add several hundred dollars to your out-of-pocket costs.

 A healthcare flexible spending account (FSA) allows you to set aside tax-free money to pay for anticipated health care expenses (medical, dental, and vision care) that are not paid for by your health insurance.
 If you anticipate incurring dental care expenses that exceed your dental plans maximum annual benefit allowance, you should consider enrolling in a healthcare FSA in the year you will receive the dental care services.